B.A., University of Michigan, 2009

 Dr. Kim has had the honor of working with incredible colleagues in a range of disciplines and has published papers in a variety of journals including: Proceedings of the National Academy of Sciences, Journal of the American College of Cardiology, JAMA Psychiatry, Stroke, Circulation, Preventive Medicine, American Journal of Epidemiology, Psychosomatic Medicine, Health Psychology, and the Journal of Consulting and Clinical Psychology.
 Many of these studies have been featured in various news outlets including: the New York Times, Los Angeles Times, The Atlantic, CBS News (Television Interview), BBC News (Radio Interview), NPR (Radio Interview), Time Magazine, and the Washington Post.

 Dr. Kim was the recipient of a K99/R00 from NIH, the Horace H. Rackham Predoctoral Fellowship, and the Telluride Association Scholarship.
-He was also recognized as one of Forbe’s 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30), one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard, and an Association for Psychological Science (APS) Rising Star.
+He was also recognized as one of Forbe’s 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30), one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard, a recipient of the American Journal of Epidemiology’s Paper of the Year Award, the American Psychological Association Division 20’s Early Career Achievement Award, and an Association for Psychological Science (APS) Rising Star.

 Dr. Kim volunteers by providing pro bono statistical consulting to non-profit organizations in his community – please contact him if you are interested.